 Outside 285 Master Plan

-COMBA, Colorado Parks and Wildlife (CPW) and the South Platte Ranger District of the Pike National Forest (USFS-SPRD) are spearheading a regional planning effort focused on identifying opportunities for wildlife habitat conservation and recreational amenity improvements within public lands along the US-285 corridor.
-Intended to serve as a tool for public land managers, the Outside 285 Master Plan will serve as a blueprint for conserving habitat and improving trail-based outdoor recreation experiences within public lands along the US-285 corridor.
-The year-long, regional planning effort will begin with a comprehensive habitat analysis of the region in order to identify critical wildlife habitat.
-The planning team will then evaluate the region’s recreation infrastructure, identify needs and constraints and determine suitable locations for trail and other recreational amenity improvements.
+COMBA, Colorado Parks and Wildlife (CPW), and the South Platte Ranger District of the Pike National Forest (USFS-SPRD) have initiated a regional planning effort focused on identifying opportunities for trail improvements and wildlife habitat conservation within public lands surrounding the eastern US-285 corridor.
+Intended to serve as a tool for public land managers, the Outside 285 Master Plan will offer recommendations for habitat conservation, trail-based outdoor recreation, and management and maintenance.
+The year-long, planning effort will begin with a comprehensive habitat analysis of the Outside 285 region in order to identify critical wildlife habitat.
+The planning team will then evaluate the area’s recreation infrastructure, analyze needs and constraints, and identify suitable locations for trail and other recreational amenity improvements.

 Click to see PDF map.